EndPointCorp/end-point-blog/2010/02/01/automatic-migration-from-slony-to.html.md

 SUBSCRIBE SET (ID = 1, PROVIDER = 2, RECEIVER = 3, FORWARD = YES);
 ```

-## Migrating Slony Clusters to Bucardo
+### Migrating Slony Clusters to Bucardo

 The final slony_migrator.pl option will create a set of bucardo_ctl commands to create a Bucardo cluster to match an existing Slony setup.
 Although Bucardo can be configured by directly modifying its configuration database, a great deal of work of late has gone into making configuration easier through the bucardo_ctl program.
-Here's the output from slony_migrator.pl on the simple Slony cluster.
+Here’s the output from slony_migrator.pl on the simple Slony cluster.
 Note the --bucardo command-line option, which invokes this function:

 ```nohighlight
 josh@eddie:~/devel/bucardo/scripts$ ./slony_migrator.pl -db pagila1 -H myfreebsd --bucardo